ni/FINALE/README.md

      >  - Files to Preload: Array of files you want to preload.
 If this is  left empty it is equivalent to running Main.vi.
      >  - File(s)/Folder to convert: Path to the source LabVIEW code file(s) or  folders.
      >  - Destination Folder (relative to output path): This is an optional  field to specify an output path for the converted files.
 This must  be relative to the Top level output path.

+- ### Converting LabVIEW code to FINALE format using the CLI:
+  - On cmd or powershell, navigate to <Path/of/FINALE/repo>/build/HTMLGenerator.
+  - Run command:
+  > `python -c "import converter; converter.convert_from_JSON('<Absolute/Path/For/JSON/file>')"`
+  - The JSON file mentioned above should be of the structure:
+    ```json
+      {
+      "topPath": <"Absolute path where you want the converted JSON to be stored">,
+      "inputPath": <"Absolute Path to the source files/directory that needs to be converted">
+      }
+    ```

+  > Note: May need to install PathLib module (https://pypi.org/project/pathlib/)

 - ### Launching the WebApp:
    - On cmd or powershell, navigate to the "build" directory in the repo and start the npm http-server: